fongc123/notes/Kubernetes/Security.md

 To successfully pull the `private-registry.io/apps/internal-app` image, the secret name `regcred` is specified under the `imagePullSecrets` field.

 ## Network Policy
 In networking basics, <span style = "color:lightblue">ingress traffic</span> refers to traffic that is entering the module, while <span style = "color:lightblue">egress traffic</span> refers to traffic that is relayed to another module.
-Ingress and egress traffic are not related to the actual response of the request and only pertain to the incoming request.
+The ingress and egress terms are not related to the actual response of the request and only pertain to the incoming (*or originating*) request.

+> [!INFO]
+> Responses and egress traffic are different.
+Egress traffic would imply that the pod is directly calling another pod instead of simply returning a response.

 By default, all pods can communicate with each other through services in a Kubernetes cluster.
 A <span style = "color:lightblue">network policy</span> is a Kubernetes object that restricts communication between pods.
 The object is applied to a pod using labels.